idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 This requires the requestor to conduct name-based or case-number based searches.

-In addition to the above, some, but not all of Idaho trial courts and court clerks maintain independent websites and online repositories with which records can be retrieved.
-Publicly available records are also accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Publicly available records may also be accessible from some third-party websites.
+Operating autonomously as private entities, distinct from any affiliation with state government agencies, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile